SennovE/PyCalc/README.md

 1. This module makes it possible to work with fractions.

-    You can use 'float' type in your expression and `Fraction` will automatically convert it to fraction if the numerator and denominator do not exceed <b>10^3</b> (if you don't need polinominal, you can use `Fraction.toFration('float')`).
+    You can use 'float' type in your expression and `Fraction` will automatically convert it to fraction if the numerator and denominator do not exceed <b>10^3</b> (if you don't need polynominal, you can use `Fraction.toFration('float')`).

      <details>
      <summary><h3><i>Example</i></h3></summary>